manning/CompressionAlgorithms/README.md

 - What's currently there is just a null encoder that takes docIDs as int's and writes bytes.

- ### Some reminders/teachings
+ ### Some reminders/teachings on bytes and bitwise operations

-You may not have every seen or used much stuff to do byte or bit level processing in Java.
-So here are a few pointers:
+You may not have ever seen or used much operations in Java for byte or bit level processing.
+So here are a few pointers.

 Java supports hexadecimal and binary constants: `0xFC` or `0b1100`.